LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Related Work

 \section{Related Work}

-\paragraph{\textit{\textbf{Distribution shift in offline RL and conservative learning.}}} A central obstacle in offline RL is that policy actions may fall outside the behavior support, where critic estimates are brittle.
-Conservative algorithms explicitly counter this by penalizing or constraining OOD actions, e.g., BCQ~\cite{Fujimoto2019BCQ}, BEAR~\cite{Kumar2019BEAR}, CQL~\cite{Kumar2020CQL}, and TD3+BC~\cite{Fujimoto2021TD3BC}.
-IQL~\cite{Kostrikov2022IQL} learns values via expectile regression and performs advantage-weighted improvement without explicit behavior cloning.
+\textit{\textbf{Distribution shift in offline RL and conservative learning.}} A central obstacle in offline RL is that policy actions may fall outside the behavior support, where critic estimates are brittle.
+Conservative algorithms explicitly counter this by penalizing or constraining OOD actions, e.g. ~\citep{Fujimoto2019BCQ,Kumar2019BEAR,Kumar2020CQL,Fujimoto2021TD3BC,Kostrikov2022IQL} learns values via expectile regression and performs advantage-weighted improvement without explicit behavior cloning.
 Our work is complementary: we keep training unchanged (e.g., use IQL advantages only to label/weight “good” actions) and control OOD at \emph{sampling time} via a calibrated gate.

-\paragraph{\textit{\textbf{Diffusion policies for decision-making and their guidance.}}} Diffusion models have been adopted for control and planning (e.g., Diffuser~\cite{Janner2022Diffuser}).
-To improve returns, many systems apply \emph{Q-guidance}—adding an action-space step along $\nabla_a \hat Q(s,a)$ with hand-tuned schedules and clips—conceptually analogous to guidance in image diffusion (e.g., classifier-based guidance~\cite{Dhariwal2021GuidedDiffusion} and classifier-free guidance~\cite{Ho2022CFG}).
+\textit{\textbf{Diffusion policies for decision-making and their guidance.}} Diffusion models have been adopted for control and planning ~\cite{Janner2022Diffuser}.
+To improve returns, many systems apply \emph{Q-guidance}—adding an action-space step along $\nabla_a \hat Q(s,a)$ with hand-tuned schedules and clips—conceptually analogous to guidance in image diffusion ~\cite{Dhariwal2021GuidedDiffusion,Ho2022CFG}.
 However, such heuristics lack a statistical notion of risk: there is no global control on the probability of “falsely” pulling away from the background prior.